-Committed to regional development and recognized as a model company in the area, LIASA supports and executes diverse social projects to catalyze the local community's growth, ensuring its sustainability and autonomy.
+Committed to regional development and recognized as a model company in the area, LIASA supports and executes social projects aimed at accelerating the local community's growth, ensuring its sustainability and autonomy.

-The company has ongoing social projects, primarily concentrated on children's education, which initially support employees' children.
-The main action being implemented is the "Ligas da Vida" program, which focuses on the holistic development of 7 to 17-year-old children and adolescents.
+One of the company's initiatives is the social project aimed at children's education, with assistance for the children of employees and the community.
+Ligas da Vida was born in 2022 and aims to focus on the overall development of children and adolescents aged 7 to 17.
 The program provides a range of activities, including theater classes, capoeira, sports, dance, music, vegetable gardening, percussion, and literature.